awsdocs/aws-dms-user-guide/doc_source/CHAP_Introduction.Components.md

 + Data validation
 + Amazon CloudWatch logging
  You use the task to migrate data from the source endpoint to the target endpoint, and the task processing is done on the replication instance\.
 You specify what tables and schemas to migrate and any special processing, such as logging requirements, control table data, and error handling\.
-Conceptually, an AWS DMS replication task performs two distinct functions as shown in the diagram following:
+Conceptually, an AWS DMS replication task performs two distinct functions as shown in the following diagram:

 ![\[Get started with AWS DMS\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-intro-rep-task1.png) The full load process is straight\-forward to understand\.
 Data is extracted from the source in a bulk extract manner and loaded directly into the target\.
 You can specify the number of tables to extract and load in parallel on the AWS DMS console under **Advanced Settings**\.